-Gary McMahon: In the past, my writing process consisted of writing in a white-heat burst of creativity.
+Gary McMahon: I always find this a tough question to answer.
+In the past, my writing process consisted of writing in a white-heat burst of creativity.
 I would sit down to write and not get up again until I was done.
 In terms of a short story, that meant producing a rough first draft in a single sitting.
 In terms of a novel, it was usually a chapter.
 Lately, though, all that has changed.
 It was an unsustainable way to work, and in recent months I've begun to write at a more sedate pace, editing as I go rather than doing endless redrafts.
 I used to write five or six drafts of a story or novel, but now I think it's more like three or four.
 My whole creative process has undergone a massive change and I'm still trying to come to terms with it.